 C Marantic endocarditis

 A 23-year-old woman has had worsening malaise along with a malar skin rash persisting for 3 weeks.
 On physical examination, she has an audible friction rub on auscultation of the chest, along with a faint systolic murmur.
 An echocardiogram reveals small vegetations on the mitral valve and adjacent ventricular endocardium.
-Laboratory studies show a positive antinuclear antibody test, with a titer of 1:2048.
+Laboratory studies show a positive serologic test for anti-Smith antibody, with a titer of 1:2048.
 Which of the following is the most likely diagnosis?

 A Polyarteritis nodosa